Hunter Psychosocial Support Service

 - Managing drug and alcohol addictions (including tobacco)

 Your Skills Facilitator will work with you to develop a Capacity Action Plan which will include your goals, strategies and support systems.
 A Mentor or Peer Worker will assist you to implement your Capacity Action Plan by working alongside you to build your skills and community connections.

 Am I eligible?

-Our HPS Service is available to people with a severe mental illness who:
+Our HPSS Service is available to people with a severe mental illness who: